laszabine/ling1010exam/README.md

 * Do not start new lines anywhere else.

-Check the file `sample-formattedQA.tex` to see an example of a correctly formatted file.
+Check the file `exam-0-QA-formatted.tex` to see an example of a correctly formatted file.

 ## Run the shuffler script